 It is a satisfying but intensive week, with candidates often working towards a Certificate of Competence.

-Most centres will expect you to complete the Coastal/Yachtmaster Offshore shorebased course beforehand as there is insufficient time to teach you theory during the week.
+You will be expected to have completed the Coastal/Yachtmaster Offshore shorebased course beforehand as there is insufficient time to teach you theory during the week.

 Coastal Skippers should be able to undertake more difficult passages by day and night and handle the yacht in more demanding conditions.
 By the end of the course you should have the knowledge, if not the experience, to become a Yachtmaster.